Skip to main content

 Step 2: Mix compost, leaf mulch, or peat moss into the soil before planting.

-Choose a faster-growing grass variety if you’re looking to use less water, and you can always reuse water that hasn’t been contaminated with chemicals to water your grass during a drought.
-By following these simple steps, anyone can grow a healthy, luscious lawn that’ll be sure to impress.
+Choose a faster-growing grass variety if you’re looking to use less water.
+Plus, you can always reuse water that hasn’t been contaminated with chemicals to water your grass during a drought.
+By following these simple steps, anyone can grow a healthy green lawn.

 Cayla Leonard